aliclubb/misc-tools/README.md

 misc-tools
 ==========

 This is a collection of miscellaneous tools that I have made over time.
-No really, they have no use as far as I am concerned! :)
+No really, they have no use as far as I am concerned